Integer Partition

 The Integer Partition Algorithm aims to find all possible ways to partition a given integer into a sum of positive integers.
 It's a fundamental problem in combinatorics and dynamic programming, often used in various fields like number theory and computer science

 Select the target integer that you wish to partition.
 Next, set up a two-dimensional array designated for storing partition counts.
 Iterate through each integer starting from 1 up to the chosen target integer.
-For each integer i
+For each integer i, systematically go through all potential partition sizes j.
+Employ dynamic programming principles to continually update the counts of partitions.
+Upon completion, return the count of partitions available for the target integer, thus completing the integer partitioning algorithm

 - Start with the target integer, let's call it n